Storm tide inundation incidences

 Storm tide inundations continue to impact the coast.

-Storm tide inundation or coastal flooding by the sea is caused by an abnormal elevation of the sea level over expected tide levels.
-Severe weather events, including cyclones in central and northern Queensland and east coast lows in southern Queensland, typically cause storm tides.
-Queensland’s coast is vulnerable to storm tide inundation as low sandy landforms dominate much of the coast.
+Storm tide inundation or coastal flooding by the sea is caused by an abnormal elevation of the sea level (a storm surge) over normal tide levels.
+Severe weather events, including cyclones in central and northern Queensland and east coast lows in southern Queensland typically cause storm tides.
+Queensland’s coast is vulnerable to storm tide inundation as low sandy landforms dominate the coast.

 Storm tides can be destructive for human settlements.
-Large areas of major urban centres Cairns, Townsville and Mackay are at risk of storm tide inundation.
+Large areas of major urban centres Cairns, Townsville and Mackay are at risk from storm tide inundation.

 Coastal ecosystems can be seriously impacted but usually recover naturally.
-Sand deposits driven onshore can build up coastal landforms.
+Beneficial effects include sand deposits driven onshore to build up coastal landforms.

-The risks from storm tides have been investigated for most coastal areas.
-This information assists with evacuation planning and development regulations.
+The risks from storm tides have been investigated by most coastal local governments.
+This information assists with evacuation planning, development assessment and planning.